pydata/patsy/doc/formulas.rst

 How formulas work
 =================

+.. ipython:: python
+   :suppress:

+   import numpy as np
+   from charlton import *

 Now we'll describe the fully nitty-gritty of how formulas are parsed and interpreted.
 Here's the picture you'll want to keep in mind: